EUCARIS: eCall

 eCall is a project intended to bring rapid assistance to motorists involved in a collision anywhere in the European Union.
 Member states participating in eCall may use the EUCARIS platform for exchanging messages.

 RESPER

 RESPER (Réseau permis de conduire/Drivers License Network) is a network to be established across the European Union which should be fully operational by 19/1/2013.
-EUCARIS will be able to connect to the RESPER network giving the Member States a choice whether they want to use EUCARIS to exchange driving licence information via RESPER.
+EUCARIS is able to connect to the RESPER network giving the Member States a choice whether they want to use EUCARIS to exchange driving licence information via RESPER.

 ERRU

-ERRU (European Register of Road Transport Undertakings) allows competent authorities to better monitor the compliance of road transport undertakings across the European Union which should be fully operational by 1/1/2013.
+ERRU (European Register of Road Transport Undertakings) allows competent authorities to better monitor the compliance of road transport undertakings across the European Union.
 EUCARIS will be able to connect to the ERRU network giving the Member States a choice whether they want to use EUCARIS to exchange information via ERRU.

 Participating member states

 The table below shows the currently participating member states who are actively exchanging data: